 Being involved in most armed conflicts around the world, the United States Government offers extensive army and veteran programs.
 The main beneficiaries are veterans, injured on the battlefield or not, but also to their families.
 The United States does have an advanced care system for this particular category but other countries also offer their veterans benefits in multiple areas.
 But how does the US veteran care system compare to those of other countries and can the US learn from them?

-As we can easily observe in this paper, countries like Germany, Canada, the United Kingdom, Finland and Australia also offer to various degrees benefits to their disabled veterans in areas such as military disability retirement options, housing benefits, burial cost coverage and health.
+As we can easily observe in this paper, countries like Germany, Canada, the United Kingdom, Finland and Australia also offer to various degrees benefits to their disabled veterans in areas such as military disability retirement options, housing benefits, burial cost coverage, support coordination and health.
 Life insurance is only covered by the Canadian Government, as seen in Table 2.1 in the source above.